dmartine/TNRIS-workshop/web/wab_deploy.md

 * **Create a new group to share the item**
 * **Ensure that ArcGIS Online is using content from this group when displaying templates**

-1. On the Web AppBuilder homepage [http://[server]:3344/webappbuilder/](http://[server]:3344/webappbuilder/), click the three dots on the righthand side of the custom application you’d like to share and choose `Export as Template`
+1. On the Web AppBuilder homepage [http://[server]:3344/webappbuilder/](http://[server]:3344/webappbuilder/), click `Edit` for the application you would like to export as template.

+2. In the `Theme` tab click the `^` to the right of the Saved button > `Export As Template` and select the individual options you want to make configurable for webmap authors later and then click `Export` > `Export to My Organization`.

 ![export template](./wab_export.png)

-2. In the next dialog, use the `+` to select individual options you want to make configurable for webmap authors later and then click `Export`

-3. Give the template a name, tags, description and save it in your folder of choice
+3. Give the template a name, tags, description and save it in your folder of choice.

 ![save template](./wab_save_dialog.png)